 And yet the decision was, by and large, greeted with equanimity.
 This is quite remarkable, on its face.
-The decision was hardly a foregone conclusion: precedent setting in itself, it overturned a B.C.
+The decision was hardly a foregone conclusion: Precedent-setting in itself, it overturned a B.C.
 Court of Appeal ruling, rejecting with it the arguments of both the federal and provincial governments.
 At a stroke, it has handed native groups enormous bargaining power, not only with regard to specific development proposals, but in the broader negotiations over treaty rights.
-As a Vancouver lawyer put it, "the result will be that reasonably large tracts of [Crown] land in the province will be privatized."
+As a Vancouver lawyer put it, "the result will be that reasonably large tracts of (Crown) land ... will be privatized."

 I do not say this to be in any way critical.
 The unanimity of the court lends the decision particular weight in legal terms.
 And the practical effects may well be as benign to the wider community as they are beneficial to aboriginal communities themselves.
-Environmentalists should rejoice that what were formerly Crown lands, subject to the usual short-term political and business temptation to over-development, will now be put under more direct ownership, by groups with both a vested interest in preserving them from despoliation and the legal authority to enforce it.
-Business groups, meanwhile, are already touting the benefits of greater "certainty": with clear title and recourse to the courts, aboriginal groups may feel less need to resort to blockades and other forms of obstruction.
+Environmentalists should rejoice that what were formerly Crown lands, subject to the usual short-term political and business temptation to over-development, will now be put under more direct ownership, by groups with a vested interest in preserving them from despoliation and the legal authority to enforce it.
+Business groups, meanwhile, are touting the benefits of greater "certainty": with clear title and recourse to the courts, aboriginal groups may feel less need to resort to blockades and other forms of obstruction.

-And yet the broadly favourable reaction to the decision has a simpler explanation, though it is no less remarkable for that.
+And yet the broadly favourable reaction to the decision has a simpler explanation.
 It is, I think, rooted in a basic respect for rights.
-The majority has interests, we understand, but the minority has rights, and while those rights are not absolute - contrary to some of the more excited reactions, provincial and federal law will continue to apply on aboriginal lands - they cannot simply be trampled over.
+The majority has interests, we understand, but the minority has rights, and while those rights are not absolute contrary to some of the more excited reactions, provincial and federal law will continue to apply on aboriginal lands - they cannot simply be trampled over.

 They have those rights, what is more, because the majority agreed they should.
 As esoteric as some of the arguments in this case may seem, the concepts are familiar in other respects.
-Aboriginal title, as enumerated by the court, is informed in part by common law notions of possession, adapted to aboriginal traditions; though not alike to fee simple ownership, it resembles it in important ways.

-But whatever its philosophical foundations, it is a legal reality today, not by virtue of common law or "inherent" right, but because of the written constitutional law of this country: from the Constitution Act 1982 all the way back to the Royal Proclamation of 1763.
-It is the authority of the Constitution of Canada that the Court invokes to defend aboriginal title, and no other.
+Aboriginal title is informed in part by common-law notions of possession, adapted to aboriginal traditions.
+But whatever its philosophical foundations, it is a legal reality today because of the written constitutional law of this country: from the Constitution Act 1982 all the way back to the Royal Proclamation of 1763.
+It is the authority of the Constitution of Canada that the court invokes to defend aboriginal title, and no other.
 Common law can be overridden by statute.
 Inherent rights still need courts to enforce them.
 It is constitutional entrenchment that gives shape to rights, and it is democratically elected governments that write constitutions.
 The "inconvenience" of aboriginal title for governments and developers is one we have taken upon ourselves.

 All of which raises an interesting question.
 If we are agreed to constitutionally protect the property rights of some Canadians, why do we shrink from doing the same for others?
 Recall that the same Constitution that entrenched aboriginal rights, from which we now see derived aboriginal title, declined to protect the right to own property - a right that is also founded in common law, and that is often spelled out in statute, but was deemed unworthy of constitutional entrenchment.
-Like aboriginal title, the right to property is not absolute: in the constitutions of other countries, it is typically expressed as the right not to be deprived of one's property except by due process of law, and with just compensation.
+Like aboriginal title, the right to property is not absolute: In the constitutions of other countries, it is typically expressed as the right not to be deprived of one's property except by due process of law, and with just compensation.
 And yet at the time it was considered expendable.
 It would be too costly to have to compensate property holders for infringing on their rights.
 It would be inconvenient.